 “Investments in brand awareness and activities that feed off the global excitement and the popularity of climbing are driving awareness, cultural relevancy, and position Arc’teryx at the heart of this phenomenon,“ the CEO explained.
 “Our academies continue to generate strong buzz and an affinity for the brand, including our largest ever academy in the French Alps in Chamonix with 650-plus participants, ranging from beginners to world-class climbers.”

-Looking ahead, Amer Sports expects 2024 full-year revenue growth for the Technical Apparel segment will increase ~34 percent and segment operating margin to come in slightly above 20 percent.
+Looking ahead, Amer Sports expects 2024 full-year revenue growth for the Technical Apparel segment to increase ~34 percent y/y and segment operating margin to come in slightly above 20 percent of sales for the year.

 Image courtesy Arc’teryx/Amer Sports Inc.

-See below for additional coverage of the total Amer Sports business for third quarter.
+See below for additional SGB Media coverage of the broader Amer Sports business for the third quarter.

 EXEC: Amer Sports Sees Sharp Contrast Between West and East in Q3; Provides China Update